What are the roads like in France?

 What are the drivers like in France?

-Where once city drivers would drive rather aggressively (and
+Where once city drivers would drive rather aggressively (and rely heavily

-significantly reduced the amount of aggressive driving across
+amount of aggressive driving across the country.

 What are the best times to drive?

 Across the country, most driving conditions are reasonably consistent

 across the day and week.
 However, Samedi noir, aka "Black Saturday",

 takes place at the start and end of school holidays and marks a day